Construction Site Confined Space Accidents

 Some construction occupations are at a heightened risk for a confined space accidents, such as general laborers, first-line supervisors, plumbers, pipefitters, steamfitters, cleaners, truck drivers, pipelayers, and maintenance and repair workers, according to the U.S. Bureau of Labor Statistics.

-New York’s trusted workers’ compensation law firm for over 80 years
+New York’s trusted workers’ compensation law firm for over 90 years

 In New York City, most injured employees have a right to workers’ compensation for medical care and lost wages due to their on-the-job injuries or illnesses.
-Pasternack, Tilker, Ziegler, Walsh, Stanton & Romano LLP confined space accident lawyers are relentless in the pursuit of answers, justice, and compensation for our clients.
+Pasternack Tilker Ziegler Walsh Stanton & Romano LLP confined space accident lawyers are relentless in the pursuit of answers, justice, and compensation for our clients.
 We take pride in fighting for hard-working injured people to get back on their feet after a bad work accident or illness.

 If you were injured or a loved one died in an NYC working in a confined space accident, you probably have a lot of questions.
 Get answers, contact Pasternack, Tilker, Ziegler, Walsh, Stanton & Romano LLP for a free case consultation.
 We can answer your legal questions about the work accident, estimate the value of your claim, and help weigh your options.

-The U.S. Occupational Safety and Health Administration (OSHA) defines a confined space as being an enclosed or partially enclosed area that is not designed for continuous occupancy.
+The U.S. Occupational Safety and Health Administration (OSHA) defines a confined space as an enclosed or partially enclosed area that is not designed for continuous occupancy.
 It has limited entry and exit points but provides enough room for workers to go in and perform certain jobs.
-Examples of confined spaces at construction worksites include:

 - Scaffolding, catwalks, and utility poles.